What is MCP?

 VS Code

-Use Aiven documentation with GitHub Copilot in Visual Studio Code:Requires Visual Studio Code 1.102 or later with GitHub Copilot extension installed.
+Use Aiven documentation with GitHub Copilot in Visual Studio Code:Create MCP configuration

 ChatGPT (Web)